dongdongtong/C3R_UDA/README.md

 # C3R_UDA

-Implementation for the paper entitled "C$^3$R: Category Contrastive Adaptation and Consistency Regularization for Cross-Modality Medical Image Segmentation"
+Implementation for the paper entitled "C$^3$R: Category Contrastive Adaptation and Consistency Regularization for Cross-Modality Medical Image Segmentation" (Under reivew in ESWA).

 ## Table of Contents